Virtual Undergraduate Cancer Genomics Course

 Enroll in this free, two-week course to learn foundational concepts in the field of cancer genomics and engage directly with biomedical researchers and clinicians who work in the field.

-This course is open to undergraduate students who are enrolled at a US-based two- or four-year college or university and have completed at least one year of study.
+This course is designed for undergraduate students who are enrolled at a US-based two- or four-year college or university and have completed at least one year of study.
+Learn more about the flexible format and levels of engagement below!

 This virtual short course is intended for undergraduates who are interested in exploring the field of cancer genomics and learning the impact of genomics on cancer diagnosis and treatment.
 With a variety of topics covered, including cancer cell biology, genomic research, variant curation, human subjects research, personalized medicine, and cancer disparities, you will gain a comprehensive picture of cancer genomics during this course.